palmerwenzel/deep-research-brainlift/docs/PRD.md

 ## 4. Technical Architecture and Integration Details

 ### Architecture Diagram
-*Include a diagram illustrating the components:*
+Include a detailed diagram that illustrates the following components:
-- Deep Research Module
+- **Deep Research Module:**
+  Executes iterative and recursive searches to gather and process research data.
-- MCP Wrapper / Agent (Direct Module Approach)
+- **MCP Wrapper / Agent (Direct Module Approach):**
+  Exposes core research functionalities via API endpoints and orchestrates interactions with external services.
-- LLM Integration
+- **LLM Integration:**
+  Processes collected data into an interactive conversation and provides nuanced analyses.
-- Web Frontend & API Endpoints
+- **Web Frontend & API Endpoints:**
+  Serves as the interface for user interaction, displaying progress, visualizations, and final reports.
+- **Local Deployment (Cost-Efficient Strategy):**
+  All components are designed to run locally during early-stage development, avoiding external API costs.

 ### Technology Stack
 - **Backend:** Node.js, TypeScript
 - **Frontend:** React, Shadcn, Radix UI, Tailwind CSS
-- **Integration:** Firecrawl API (for deep research), OpenAI API (for LLM interaction)
+- **Integration:**
+  - **Self-Hosted Firecrawl:**
+    A local copy of Firecrawl supports our deep research execution, eliminating per-request fees and reliance on external API keys.
+  - **Self-Hosted Searxing:**
+    We integrate a self-hosted version of Searxing to aggregate search results from multiple engines—providing full control over search operations and avoiding subscription-based costs.
+  - **OpenAI API:**
+    Utilized for LLM-based dialogue and processing (usage will be optimized and batched where possible).
+- **Orchestration:**
-- **Orchestration:** Direct module interfacing with asynchronous functions (via async/await)
+  Direct module interfacing with asynchronous processing via async/await.
+- **Cost Considerations:**
+  By leveraging local deployment for Firecrawl and Searxing, our architecture minimizes external dependencies and cost liabilities during initial development.

 ### Data Flow
-1. **User Request:** Research query and parameters are submitted to the backend.
+1. **User Request:**
+   A natural language research query, along with hidden parameter inputs (e.g., breadth, depth), is submitted to the backend.
+2. **Processing:**
-2. **Processing:** The MCP wrapper triggers the deep research module.
+   The MCP wrapper receives the query, activates the deep research module, and routes search queries to our local instances of Firecrawl and Searxing.
+3. **Aggregation:**
-3. **Aggregation:** Research results are compiled, structured as JSON (or Markdown), and analyzed.
+   Research outcomes are compiled, structured (as JSON or Markdown), and then analyzed for insights.
+4. **Display:**
-4. **Display:** Aggregated data is returned to the frontend for visualization and interactive discussion.
+   Aggregated results are returned to the frontend for dynamic visualization and interactive discussion.

 ---

 ## 5. Project Roadmap and Milestones

-### MVP Features
-- Basic research query submission and parameter setting.
-- Aggregation of research outputs with progress tracking.
-- Visualization dashboard for results.
-- LLM-based interactive dialogue for insights.

-### Phased Enhancements
+### Roadmap Phases

-- **Phase 1 (Proof-of-Concept):**
+1. **Initial Functionality Validation (CLI-based Repository)**
+   - Use the existing forked repo out-of-the-box.
+   - Validate the basic research functionality via the command-line interface.
-  Complete core research and display functionality.
+   - Confirm that the core research queries and results aggregation are operational.

-- **Phase 2:**
-  Improve asynchronous processing with a lightweight job queue and polling endpoints.
-- **Phase 3:**
-  Introduce real-time updates (WebSockets/SSE), collaborative features, and enhanced LLM capabilities.
-- **Phase 4 (Future):**
+2. **Local Implementation of Firecrawl**
+   - Transition from API-dependent Firecrawl to a self-hosted local copy.
+   - Eliminate costs associated with external API keys.
+   - Ensure seamless integration between the deep research module and the local Firecrawl.

+3. **Frontend Migration for Conversational Interface**
+   - Move from a CLI-only experience to a full-fledged conversational interface.
+   - Leverage our frontend stack—React, Shadcn, Radix UI, and Tailwind CSS—to build an interactive, conversational UI.
+   - Deploy the frontend locally to maintain cost efficiency while supporting natural language interactions.

+4. **Expansion of Core Application Features**
+   - Add additional functionalities such as storing research results and aggregating data.
+   - Develop the "second brain" network that tracks and evolves with the user's learning, effectively serving as an extended memory.
+   - Enhance data organization and retrieval to solidify the product’s value proposition.

+5. **MCP Integration**
+   - Integrate our MCP (Modular Control Plane) element, enabling functions and endpoints to be called agentically.
+   - Facilitate seamless modular interactions within the system for improved automation and scalability.

+6. **Local Implementation of Searxing**
+   - Integrate a self-hosted version of Searxing to enhance the quality and relevance of search results.
+   - Further reduce dependency on external search APIs and associated costs.
+   - Refine the search experience by incorporating more controlled and customizable search parameters.

+7. **Advanced Refinements and Additional Services**
+   - Implement any additional options and services to further optimize and refine the product.
+   - Iterate on the system based on user feedback and performance data.
+   - Explore further enhancements as the product scales, ensuring continuous improvement in research output quality.

+8. **Future Considerations:**
   Add knowledge-sharing functionalities, gamification elements, and advanced scalability measures.

-### Timeline
-*Outline approximate timelines for each phase (to be refined with the team).*

 ---

 ## 6. Success Metrics and KPIs

 - **Performance Metrics:**
-  - Average response time for research execution.
+  - Average response time for executing research tasks.
-  - System uptime and error rates.
+  - System uptime and error rates to ensure consistent performance.
-- **User Engagement:**
-  - Active user count and session duration.
-  - Frequency of interactive sessions with the LLM.

 - **Outcome Metrics:**
-  - User satisfaction ratings in post-session surveys.
-  - Increase in research insight quality (qualitative feedback).
+  - Quality of research outputs, assessed via detailed user surveys and qualitative feedback.
+  - Accuracy and depth of insights in the final reports.

 ---

 ## 7. Risk Analysis and Mitigation

 ### Risks

 - **Technical Complexity:**
-  Asynchronous processing and handling high concurrency might introduce race conditions.
+  Our application involves complex asynchronous processing and high concurrency, which can lead to race conditions and unexpected behavior if not managed carefully.

 - **Dependency Reliability:**
-  Reliance on third-party APIs (e.g., Firecrawl, OpenAI) can affect system performance.
+  While we are favoring self-hosted components (Firecrawl and Searxing) to reduce costs, we still rely on both these and external services (like the OpenAI API).
+Any instability or changes in these dependencies can negatively affect our system.

 - **Scalability:**
-  Growing data volumes and concurrent processing might impact performance without robust load balancing.
+  The local-first, low-cost deployment is ideal for our MVP, but future growth in data volume or user interactions may require scaling the system.
+Failure to scale properly could lead to performance degradation.

 ### Mitigation Strategies

+- **For Technical Complexity:**
-- Use established libraries (e.g., pLimit for concurrency, Bull for job queuing) to manage asynchronous flows.
+  - Utilize established libraries (e.g., `p-limit` for managing concurrency and Bull for job queuing) to ensure that asynchronous operations do not interfere with one another.
+  - Implement rigorous automated testing, detailed logging, and monitoring to quickly detect and address issues.

+- **For Dependency Reliability:**
+  - Run critical components like Firecrawl and Searxing locally to maintain control over these services and avoid unexpected costs or downtime.
-- Implement fallback mechanisms and circuit breakers for third-party API calls.
+  - Build fallback mechanisms and circuit breakers around any external API calls (e.g., OpenAI API) to keep the system resilient even if a dependency fails.

+- **For Scalability:**
-- Monitor system performance continuously and plan for infrastructure scaling.
+  - Continuously monitor system performance and conduct load testing to identify any potential bottlenecks.
+  - Design the system in a modular way that allows for horizontal scaling when necessary, ensuring that the system can grow in capacity without a complete overhaul.

 ---

 ## 8. Testing and Quality Assurance

 ### Test Plans

 - **Unit Testing:**
-  For each module (deep research function, MCP wrapper, API endpoints).
+  - Focus on core components such as deep research execution, text splitting, and progress management.
+  - Validate key functionality to ensure components behave correctly under expected inputs.

 - **Integration Testing:**
-  Simulate end-to-end flows from query submission to result visualization.
+  - Simulate basic end-to-end flows from natural language query submission to final report generation.
-- **User Acceptance Testing (UAT):**
-  Validate UX/UI and interactive features with real-world scenarios.
+  - Verify interactions between the CLI (or early frontend) and local services (Firecrawl and Searxing).

+- **Performance Testing:**
+  - Conduct light load testing to ensure typical research sessions complete within acceptable time bounds (aiming for under 60 seconds under normal conditions).

+### Quality Assurance Practices

+- **Automated Testing:**
+  - Integrate a basic CI pipeline to run unit and integration tests on each commit.

+- **Code Reviews & Linting:**
+  - Enforce coding standards using ESLint and Prettier, with regular peer reviews focusing on the critical paths.

+- **Logging and Monitoring:**
+  - Implement essential logging for asynchronous operations and error handling to quickly diagnose issues during development.

-### Performance Testing
+### Summary

-- Stress test the research engine and the MCP endpoints.
-- Simulate high-concurrency loads to ensure the system meets performance benchmarks.
+For our MVP, this testing strategy ensures that the most critical parts of the application are robust, without overcomplicating the initial development process.
+As we scale the product, we can expand these practices to cover additional scenarios and performance optimizations.

 ---